openwdl/wdl/README.md

 # Published Workflows

 There are many WDL's that have previously been published which provide a good starting point to extend or use as is to fit your workflow needs.
-While many of these workflows are scattered across the web and in many different repositories, you can find a great selection of high quality, published WDL's available at [Dockstore](https://dockstore.org/search?_type=workflow&descriptorType=wdl&searchMode=files).
+While many of these workflows are scattered across the web and in many different repositories, you can find a great selection of high quality, published WDL's available at [Dockstore](https://dockstore.org/search?_type=workflow&descriptorType=wdl&searchMode=files) as well as a large number of workflows and tasks at [BioWDL](https://github.com/biowdl).

 Additionally, you can view and test out a number of different workflow's using [Terra](https://app.terra.bio).
 Please note, that you have to register with Terra in order to view the workflows.

 # Software and Tools